PineconeAsyncio

 • namespace (str) – The namespace to delete vectors from [optional] If not specified, the default namespace is used.

-• filter (Dict[str, Union[str, float, int, bool, List, dict]]) – If specified, the metadata filter here will be used to select the vectors to delete.
+• filter (dict[str, Union[str, float, int, bool, List, dict]]) – If specified, the metadata filter here will be used to select the vectors to delete.
 This is mutually exclusive with specifying ids to delete in the ids param or using delete_all=True.
 See metadata filtering <https://www.pinecone.io/docs/metadata-filtering/>_ [optional]

 The Delete operation deletes vectors from the index, from a single namespace.